 Today, Chris spends much of his time building his third startup company, Guard, a system that detects drowning in swimming pools using artificial intelligence.

 When he has the time, Chris enjoys speaking at events and sharing lessons learned from his experiences achieving the impossible.
 He inspires people with stories of the unexpected mindsets that are necessary to overcome challenges and achieve success.
-Chris gives audiences a new framework for thinking about the obstacles they face and motivates them to
+Chris gives audiences a new framework for thinking about the obstacles they face and motivates them to take action.

 Prior to his audacious technology career, Chris was a strategy consultant and earned two master’s degrees from UC Berkeley and Cambridge University.